 4. Discourage Bacteria on the Surface

 To minimize contamination on your countertops, always use cutting boards and clean the countertops before preparing food.
-You should also seal your stone regularly to close the pores that may harbor bacteria.

 5. Make Sure the Stone Is Sealed